Applicant FAQs

 Where are your retreats located?

 All of our retreat programs are held in partnership with retreat centers in places where plant medicine is legal.
 The majority of our spouse retreats are held in Mexico and incorporate the use of psilocybin.
-We also have a budding retreat program in the state of Oregon.
+We also have a budding retreat program in the state of Oregon and Colorado.

 Once I’ve decided this program is for me, how do I sign up?